top of page

 • Vibe: Escape into the peaceful wilderness with endless opportunities for exploration.

-6. Mount Tom State Park (Litchfield)
+6. Mount Tom State Park (Litchfield, CT) - Scenic View From Tower

 • Distance: Approx. 1.5 miles (Round Trip)